How might we enhance organizations’ ability to make innovation decisions?

 Since the toolset’s launch, GKI has run eight in-person and online innovation decision-making trainings for approximately 215 key actors in the U.S. and Tanzania, with demand growing.
 Additionally, to help guide practitioners in determining what approaches and tools to take up, GKI also constructed an Innovation Culture Assessment that helps people benchmark their organization’s openness and aptitude for innovation.
 Taken together, these resources help partners cultivate an innovator’s mindset, better understand the systems in which they operate, and more effectively generate and evaluate innovative ideas.
 A 2017 rollout of the improved innovation decision making support package is occurring in Africa and Asia through a number of GKI partnerships that will advance long-term adoption of these resources and approaches.

 Results / Outcomes

 - Building from recent MIT research on the frailty of most organization’s processes for innovation decision making, created a framework for improved innovation decision making that clarifies the key decision points in the innovation journey

-- Developed an innovation decision-making toolset with field-tested resources to support decision-makers as individuals and organizations identify, evaluate, select, and act upon innovation opportunities
+- Developed an innovation decision-making toolset with field-tested resources to support decision-makers’ ability to identify, evaluate, select, and act upon innovation opportunities

 - Invited by AGRA and partners to engage in a multi-month rollout of the innovation toolset within the post-harvest sector of Tanzania through 2017